ESTA Visa America: Applicant FAQs

 What are the ESTA questions?

-The application will cover a range of areas relating to the applicant and their travel plans:
+The application covers a range of areas relating to the individual applicant and their travel plans.
+You will be asked questions relating to:

 - Personal information